Überseequartier station: Architecture and Art

 The stop was designed by the Netzwerkarchitekten architecture studio from Darmstadt.
 The walls are clad in blue ceramic-coated glass tiles that get darker the further down they go, recalling the undersea world.
 Silver-colored plates on the ceiling give the impression of a water surface.
-This underwater theme ties in nicely with the fact that the neighborhood is next to the harbor, and with the name of the stop, which translates as "Overseas Quarter", where the overseas part would provide the seafaring theme, and a playful interpretation of "over-seas" could see the neighborhood as over the sea and the metro station as below it and hence underwater...
+This underwater theme ties in with the fact that the neighborhood is next to the harbor, and with the name of the stop, which translates as "Overseas Quarter", where the overseas part would provide the seafaring theme; a playful interpretation of "over-seas" could see the neighborhood as over the sea and the metro station as below it - and hence, underwater.

 The underwater impression is heightened by a sound installation where speakers broadcast underwater sounds such as waves and other marine noises, acoustically amplifying the visual impression.

 In a showcase on the platform, on permanent loan from the Hamburg International Maritime Museum, is a 1:100-scale model of the Queen Elizabeth 2 (a British passenger ship that ran from 1969 to 2008), built by Günther Nitz.